 - Current Year: Junior

-- Height/Weight: 6’6″, 313 pounds
+- Height/Weight: 6’6″, 310 pounds

-Gervon Dexter scouting report
+Gervon Dexter Scouting Report

-Not only does Dexter have an abundance of traits, but he’s also shown he can channel those traits with proper leverage.
+Not only does Dexter have an abundance of traits, but he’s also shown to channel those traits with proper leverage.
 He has very natural knee bend and leverage acquisition for his size.
 He’s fairly smooth when lowering and surging his pads forward to channel power.

 Dexter can execute rip moves to wrench down opposing anchors and brutally extend and then rip outside, surging through lanes with his athleticism.
-Dexter keeps his hands tight and attacks the torso with powerful strikes, and he can channel his power through extensions and swipes.
+He keeps his hands tight and attacks the torso with powerful strikes, channeling his power through extensions and swipes.

 MORE: 2023 NFL Draft Big Board

-Dexter’s areas for improvement
+Dexter’s Areas for Improvement

-Dexter is occasionally a tick late timing the snap, and he can be more consistent with his reaction quickness.
+Dexter is occasionally a tick late timing the snap and could be more consistent with his reaction quickness.
 His pads sometimes pop up high later in reps, which can cause power generation to stall out.

 Dexter’s hands don’t always strike cleanly off the initial rush, and he can miss the mark and give up leverage and surface area.
 Furthermore, Dexter has some wasted motion in his hands.
 He doesn’t always load and exert and can lack direction at times.

 Finally, while Dexter is reasonably flexible, he lacks elite ankle flexion and won’t always be able to find success stunting across alignments.

-Current draft projection for Florida DT Gervon Dexter
+Current Draft Projection for Florida DT Gervon Dexter

-Without elite lateral agility or flexibility, Dexter likely projects best as an even-front defensive tackle in 3-tech and 2i alignments.
-Nevertheless, he has more than enough athleticism and strength to move around the front.
+Without elite lateral agility or flexibility, Dexter likely projects best as an even-front defensive tackle in 3-tech and 2i alignments, but with his lean frame, he also projects well as a 3-4 defensive end.
+Either way, Dexter has more than enough athleticism and strength to move around the front.